coderabbitai/ai-pr-reviewer/README.md

 notifications, this action can be configured to skip adding review comments when the changes look good for the most part.

+In addition, this action can also reply to the user comments made on the review by this action.

 NOTES:

 - Your code (files, diff, PR title/description) will be sent to OpenAI's servers